brimdata/brimcap/docs/Troubleshooting.md

 To similarly attempt to isolate flows, Brim relies on Zeek's `conn` event, which includes the `id` and `proto` fields that capture the 5-tuple for a flow, along with the fields for `ts` (time of first packet) and `duration` (how long the connection lasted).
-Brim uses these values to construct a`brimcap load` command line to extract the flow from the indexed pcap file.
+Brim uses these values to construct a `brimcap search` command line to extract the flow from the indexed pcap file.
 However, this is where Zeek's occasionally different perception of flows may come into play.

 For starters, Zeek's [`conn` documentation](https://docs.zeek.org/en/current/scripts/base/protocols/conn/main.zeek.html#type-Conn::Info) discloses that the time span covered by the `duration` field "will not include the final ACK [...] for 3-way or 4-way [TCP] connection tear-downs".
 Therefore